tristanic/isolde/isolde/docs/source/tutorials/intro/crystal_intro/crystal_intro.rst

 Now, scroll out to a comfortable distance, and try panning.
 You have two options
 here: if you are using a wired mouse, just **click and drag with the middle mouse button**.
 For touchpad users without a middle-button equivalent, use **shift-left-click-and-drag**.
+To move the centre of rotation in the Z direction (that is, towards or away from you) use **ctrl-middle-click-and-drag**.

 You'll hopefully notice a few things:

 1. Wherever you go, you're surrounded by a sphere of density and displayed atoms.
 This is the default navigation mode in ISOLDE.
 The radius of the